cessda/cessda.cvs.two/README.md

 1. Clone the repository to your local workspace
 2. Ensure that any required software and dependencies are installed
-3. Build CVManager with mvn clean install -U docker:build -Pdocker-compose (optional - use -DskipTests to speed up build)
+3. Build the CESSDA Vocabulary Service with mvn clean install -U docker:build -Pdocker-compose (optional - use -DskipTests to speed up build)
 4. Use `docker-compose up` in the directory `target/docker/generated` to start the application

-The CVManager should be running on `http://localhost:8080/`
+The CESSDA Vocabulary Service should be running on `http://localhost:8080/`

 ## Deployment